daniel-furman/lwMCMC/README.md

 * With the slope parameters's 1.8 +- 0.225 prior, the Bayesian inferred slope is 1.70 +- 0.17.

-## Example 2: Particle Decay Modeling with a Simulated Dataset
+### Example 2: Particle Decay Modeling with Bayesian Inference

 ---